 While in law school, Beth served as co-chair of Duke Law’s Public Interest Law Foundation, was a member of the Moot Court Board, and served as an articles editor of the Alaska Law Review.

-Advised a craft brewer in connection with a sale of a minority stake and substantial minority investments in other craft brewers, including conducting due diligence, negotiating and executing contractual documents, and analyzing alcohol beverage license transfer requirements and successorship issues relating to the brewers’ distribution networks
+Advised breweries, wineries and distilleries in connection with sale of majority and minority ownership stakes and substantial investments in other industry members, including conducting due diligence, negotiating and executing contractual documents, and analyzing alcohol beverage license transfer requirements and successorship issues relating to the suppliers’ distribution networks

 Counseled suppliers on various issues relating to consolidation and termination of distribution relationships